Migration Effort Estimator

 Is my data sent anywhere?

 No. Everything runs in your browser using JavaScript.
-Your answers never leave your device.
+Your dependency files and answers never leave your device.
 The only network requests are badge image fetches from our badge service.

 How is the effort score calculated?

-Each of the seven factors has a weighted contribution.
-Version jump distance is the heaviest factor, followed by test coverage and codebase size.
+Each factor has a weighted contribution.
+In scan mode, we auto-detect version jump, dependency count, and at-risk dependencies from your file.
 The weighted sum is capped at 100.
 Scores below 25 are Low risk, 25–50 Medium, 51–75 High, and above 75 Critical.

 How accurate are the time estimates?